danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 #### Copy Default Folders

-These buttons simply allow you to copy the default libs, samples, and test folders into the app's Document's folder, just as they were when you first ran PdParty.
+These buttons simply allow you to copy the default libs, samples, and test folders into the app Documents folder, just as they were when you first ran PdParty.
 This is mainly there for when you screw up and delete something you probably shouldn't have (libs).

 Patching for PdParty
 --------------------